prestsoftware/prest/CONTRIBUTING.md

 ## Design

-We hope that the following will help you hack on the code.
+We hope that the following notes will help you hack on the code.

 ### Functional approach to the GUI code